-RSE is compulsory from September 2020 although the School has flexibility to decide how it discharges its duties within the first year of compulsory teaching.
 The School will have regard to the DfE's statutory guidance Relationships Education, Relationships and Sex Education (RSE) and Health Education when making arrangements for and teaching RSE.

-RSE is part of the School's PSHE programme.
+RSE forms part of the School's PSHE programme.

+11.4.
 Looked after children

-The Board of Directors ensures that staff have the skills, knowledge and understanding necessary to keep safe any children on roll who are looked after by a local authority.
+The Board ensures that staff have the skills, knowledge and understanding necessary to keep safe any children on roll who are looked after by a local authority.

-Claudine Jones is the designated member of staff who has responsibility for their welfare and progress.
+The Head Teacher is the designated member of staff who has responsibility for their welfare and progress.
 The School ensures that the designated member of staff receives appropriate training in order to carry out their role.

+11.5.
 Arrangements for visiting speakers